 Any such recommendations would be made by consensus of the Working Group where possible.
 Where consensus is not reached, the Report would delineate two or more alternatives including their rationales and which WG Members support each alternative.

-Other?
+Put in a motion on the record for CPUC consideration

 Timeframe/Meetings:

-October-December/January [2-3 Working Group Meetings (October; November (around Full CAEECC mtg; and December-February if need be) plus sub-WGs between meetings as needed]
+October-December/January [2-3 Working Group Meetings (one day during Week of October 21 (not 24th); November 20 day before next Full CAEECC mtg; and likely 3rd meeting in January/February) plus sub-WGs between meetings as needed]

 Working Group Members:

-Open to representatives from any CAEECC Member (plus other parties from efficiency proceedings) interested in fully participating in the Working Group; open to public to observe
+Open to representatives from any CAEECC Member (plus other parties from efficiency proceedings) interested in fully participating in the Working Group; open to public to observe.
+Add criteria on knowledge and experience with BP/ABAL processes

 CAEECC Team: